 However.
 I just came off Lexapro, the antidepressant responsible for my eerie serenity over the past five years and there are some startling reactions bubbling to the surface.
 I cried when the cold water didn’t get colder than lukewarm this morning.
 We have an old, blind dog who deserves cold water, I sobbed.
 The cold water in question was cooling some hard boiled eggs and had nothing whatsoever to do with the old, blind dog needing water, but I was on a tearful roll and not aiming for rational.
 I finally stuck the eggs in the freezer for a few minutes and that did the trick.
 The dog is out on the deck, sunning himself, and doesn’t care if his water is hot or cold, as long as it’s wet.
 The faucet is loose, that’s all.
 I could probably tighten it myself but won’t, because it’s more fun to cry, now that I have the hang of it.

 Like God, Matt works in mysterious ways his wonders to perform.
 Years ago, when it became difficult to get Joe into the bathtub, I asked Matt to come up with some ideas for a walk-in shower in the upstairs bathroom.
 His plan was to put the shower where the cedar closet was, moving the cedar closet into the space used to store Christmas decorations, and generally rerouting the entire constellation of upstairs storage, including installing a built-in bookcase/tv arrangement that effectively converted the square front area of the hallway into a tv room.
 That entailed new lights and new plumbing and by the time the actual shower became a reality, Joe’s dementia had progressed to the point where he used the shower as a lovely new urinal and nothing else.
 The only time I was actually able to get him into it, he almost killed me, bouncing me off the tile in his efforts to get out of it.
-The nursing home came days afterwards.
+The nursing home came days afterward.
 Never mind, I love the shower and if there is ever another man in my future, we can have some fun times in there.

 But now, that is how the kitchen is progressing.
-By the time it’s ready for use, there will be probably be a nutrient pill substitute for food and I won’t need a kitchen.
+By the time it’s ready for use, there will probably be a nutrient pill substitute for food and I won’t need a kitchen.
 I wish that were available now — It would save me a lot of angst.

 Ikea is doing the scutwork under Matt’s creative direction and, since the closest one is in Brooklyn and they don’t deliver, Matt goes down there just about every weekend to get another cabinet or drawer, or drawer insert.
 While he’s there, he visits his significant other, Jorge’, whom I adore and wish would move up here and help Matt build his own stuff.
 Matt has a full-